olegmishutin/YouTube-Downloader/README.md

     * [Eel](https://github.com/python-eel/Eel) was used to implement the app and communication with the web interface.
     * [Pytube](https://github.com/pytube/pytube) was used for YouTube video download logic.
-    * [Moviepy](https://github.com/Zulko/moviepy) used to connect video and audio track.
+    * [Moviepy](https://github.com/Zulko/moviepy) was used to connect video and audio track.

 * HTML for page markup.